-A decorator may be explicitly enabled by listing its bean class under the <decorators> element of the bean s.xml file of the bean archive.
+A decorator may be explicitly enabled by listing its bean class under the <decorators> element of the bean archive.

 The order of the decorator declarations determines the decorator ordering.
 Decorators which occur earlier in the list are called first.

 Each child <class> element must specify the name of a decorator bean class.
 If there is no class with the specified name, or if the class with the specified name is not a decorator bean class, the container automatically detects the problem and treats it as a deployment problem.